BitOne/php-meminfo/README.md

 In this case your tests will run with your local PHP configuration, including the loading of the JSON extension.

+Please note this is not required when working with PHP 8 as the JSON functions are now usually complied in PHP directly.

 Credits
 -------
 Thanks to Derick Rethans for his inspirational work on the essential XDebug.
 See http://www.xdebug.org/